Yugoslav Navy: History

 The Partisans had operated many small boats in raids harassing Italian convoys in the Adriatic Sea during World War II.

+The founding day of the Yugoslav Navy was considered the day when a naval platoon was separated from the Partisan battalion "Vid Mihaljević" in Podgora, Dalmatia, on 10 September 1942.
+After the Supreme Headquarters of the People's Liberation Army of Yugoslavia ordered the headquarters of the 4th Operational Zone of Croatia to establish a Naval Section, on 18 December 1942, the first "naval station" was established in Podgora at the end of December, and on 23 January 1943 the First Naval Detachment with stations in Podgora and Igrane.
+Due to the worsening war situation, it was unable to establish itself more firmly, but operations continued throughout Dalmatia.

 After the war, the navy operated numerous German and Italian submarines, destroyers, minesweepers, and tank-landing craft captured during the war or received as war reparations.
 The United States provided eight torpedo boats in the late 1940s, but most of those units were soon obsolete.
 Two ex-Royal Navy W-class destroyers were bought in 1956.

 The navy was upgraded in the 1960s when it acquired ten Osa-I class missile boats and four Shershen-class torpedo boats from the Soviet Union.
 The Soviets granted a license to build eleven additional Shershen units in Yugoslav shipyards developed for this purpose.

 In 1980 and 1982, the navy took delivery of two Soviet Koni-class frigates.
 In 1988 it completed two additional units under license.
 The Koni frigates were armed with four Soviet SS-N-2B surface-to-surface missile launchers, twin SA-N-4 surface-to-air missiles, and antisubmarine rocket launchers.
 The Yugoslav navy developed its own submarine-building capability during the 1960s.
-In 1990 the main combat units of the submarine service were three Heroj class patrol submarines armed with 533 mm torpedoes.
+In 1990, the main combat units of the submarine service were three Heroj class patrol submarines armed with 533 mm torpedoes.
 Two smaller Sava class units entered service in the late 1970s.
 Two Sutjeska class submarines had been relegated mainly to training missions by 1990.
-At that time the navy had apparently shifted to construction of versatile midget submarines.
+At that time, the navy had apparently shifted to construction of versatile midget submarines.
 Four Una-class midget submarines and four Mala-class swimmer delivery vehicles were in service in the late 1980s.
 They were built for use by underwater demolition teams and special forces.
 The Una-class boats carried five crewmen, eight combat swimmers, four Mala vehicles, and limpet mines.
 The Mala vehicles in turn carried two swimmers and 250 kilograms of mines.